AidaLulaj01/CivicsPolitical/README.md

 ## Data Exploration

 The dataframe contains election survey data going back to the year 2006.
 For the neural analysis we will be focusing on the year 2018, it holds 60,000 rows and 93 features.
-Most of the data pertains to voter information, ideological leaning, voter opinion, candidate information, voter choice.
+Most of the data pertains to voter information, ideological leaning, voter opinion, candidate information, and voter choice.

-First the dataframe is filtered to the year 2018 and then the following variables For the neural analysis we will be using the following features in a new dataframe: state, district, congress (cong), year of birth (birthyr), age, education (educ), race, family income (faminc), marital status (marstat), news interest (newsint), presidential approval (approval_pres), ideology (ideo5), and lastly presidential vote (voted_pres_16).
-These features help assess the demographic of the voters.

-The features that are chosen are mostly categorical, so they are then turned into numeric vectors by one-hot encode.
-Since we want the model to predict voter’s presidential preference, the feature voted_press16 is removed from the dataframe.
-Note, that the voted_press16 feature consists of five categories (in accordance with the survey question structure): Voted Trump, Voted Hillary Clinton, Voted Other, Did Not Vote, and Not Sure/Don't Recall.
-The remaining data is then separated into the training set which will have about 90% of data and the test set will have about 10% of the data.
+The database contains a plethora of survey information given from many voters.
+We decided to choose features from the database that would represent social and political demographics that could sway a voter to choose one candidate over another.
+The features that were chosen were:  voter’s state, gender, furthest education, race, family income, employment status, marital status, news interest, gauge of presidential approval, political ideology, and lastly the target feature presidential vote.

+The database did not contain a uniform data type so many of the features that are chosen for the analysis are categorical.
+We have opted to use a simple neural network to predict voter outcome, but before that some data preprocessing was needed to make the training and test data sets to feed into the machine learning model.
+Some features contained a significant number of unique values compared to others.
+To take on this issue we used pandas get dummies function since it turns string columns into multiple numeric value columns.
+With the features ready they were then split into input features and the target array.
+A StandardScaler instance was created to transform the data to have its distribution and standard deviation more uniform.

 ## Machine Learning Model: